bjatkin/golf-engine/README.md

   * sprite flag editor
 * Sound?
 (I still have 20k memory for this)
 * Add interpreted scripting language to make it more aproacable and to prevent golang from being an install requirement
+* Let text use multips options with {} syntac to start and end option sections
+* add vertical and horizontal flip to the text functions